one23four56/canvas-themeinator/README.md

 ## How to install:

-Unfortunately, it costs five dollars to put extensions on the Chrome Web Store, and I do not have five dollars currently available.
-Because of this, you will have to download this extension the manual way, instructions for which are below.
+This extension will be on the Chrome Web Store once it passes review, but until then you will have to install it the manual way, instructions for which are below:

 1. Click on the latest release (under releases to the right)
 2. Under assets, click 'Source Code (zip)'